andersmurphy/andersmurphy-blog/resources/posts/2020-03-01-clojure-code-as-data.md

 ### Commonality with tree-seq

 The `tree-seq` function returns a lazy sequence of the nodes in a tree, via a depth-first walk.
-The first argument returns `true` if the node is a branch (can have children); in this case we use `coll?` which returns `true` if node is a collection.
-The second argument will be called on these branch nodes; in this case `seq` which returns a sequence of the children of that node or `nil` if there are none.
+It takes two functions and the root node of a tree.
+The first function needs to returns `true` if the node is a branch (can have children); in this case we use `coll?` which returns `true` if node is a collection.
+The second function will be called on these branch nodes; in this case `seq` which returns a sequence of the children of that node or `nil` if there are none.

 ```clojure
 (tree-seq coll? seq '(when activate?